Home2028 Olympic GamesPANORAMA: FIFA accepts that U.S.-blocked Somali referee will not be at World Cup; Serena Williams returns with...

 Union members said they have been working without a contract for more than a year.

-The U.S. women’s national team faced Brazil in the second of its friendlies, in Fortaleza on Tuesday, in advance of the 2027 FIFA Women’s World Cup in Brazil.
-Coverage will be included in this post once the match is concluded.
+The U.S. women’s national team faced Brazil in the second of its friendlies, in front of a huge crowd of 55,744 in Fortaleza, in advance of the 2027 FIFA Women’s World Cup in Brazil.

 ● Luge ● The International Luge Federation re-elected by acclimation Latvian Einar Fogelis as President at its 74th Congress in Berchtesgaden (GER) for a third term, after his initial election in 2020.